 Upon convergence, reputation values for at least the reviewers and reviews corresponding to nodes that have not been removed from the reputation function are generated.

-Some interesting tidbits from the reviewer reputations patent:
+Some interesting tidbits from the reputation management patent

 - Some Reviewers or Raters can have negative reputations, and their reviews and ratings may not count in the final scores for the things, organizations, people, and other raters or reviewers being scored.

 - When reviewers provide only negative reviews or ratings, their contributions may not count.

 - In addition to creating a reputation score for reviewers and raters, this system includes reputation scores for reviews themselves.

 - This system attempts to anticipate the possibility of people attempting to manipulate it.
 For instance, if someone’s reviews are highly rated, it’s possible that their reputation score would increase.
 But, the reputation score for that reviewer depends upon the reputation scores for the people rating his or her review.
 If their reputation scores aren’t very good, then their positive ratings won’t have much of an impact.
 Likewise, someone receiving poor ratings for their reviews wouldn’t have their reputation score being affected tremendously if those raters had low reputations.

 The reputation management patent does go into considerable detail about how they may calculate reputation scores for reviewers, raters, and rateables – the people, places, and things being rated.